MP Estate Planning UK

 Responsibilities of the Trustee

-• Managing trust assets in accordance with the trust deed
+• Managing trust assets in accordance with the trust deed and their fiduciary duties

-• Maintaining accurate records of trust activities
+• Maintaining accurate records of all trust activities, including any distributions, property maintenance, and financial transactions

 Periodic Review and Updates